wp-plugins/slider-image/readme.txt

 ### Step 4.
 Inserting the Slider

 4.1 Inserting the Slider into the Post or Page.

 You should use the automatically generated code into the the Post or Page.
+The shortcodes takes the following form: insert numerical or `ALL_CAT` shortcode in `id`, where N is the number ID of the created Slider.

 4.2 Inserting the Slider into the template.

 The shortcode can be easily inserted into a template/theme which corresponds to the WordPress standards.
 To do so you should insert the following shorcode:

-    <?php echo do_shortcode(«insert numerical in `id`»); ?>
+    <?php echo do_shortcode(«insert numerical or `ALL_CAT` shortcode in `id`‘»); ?>

 Where N is the number ID of the created Slider.